hyperledger/fabric/docs/source/certs_management.md

 #### Ordering Service Organization Channel Admin Certificate

-**Description**: Admin certificate used to administer the ordering service and submit or approve channel updates.
-The associated admin identity is enrolled with the Organization CA before the node and Organization MSP are created.
+**Description**: Certificate for an organization administrator to manage ordering service and channel updates.

 **Location**: Dependent on implementation: